lakowske/level-over-http/README.md

     req.end();
 ```

-Notice the headers object can contain the same options defined in the LevelDOWN API.
+Notice the headers object can contain the same options as defined in the LevelDOWN API.

 ```
 {"key":"0001427765362229.000000000","value":"hello wisconsin"}